Childbirth and Authoritative Knowledge: Cross-Cultural Perspectives: Part Three: "Intercultural Variations in Authoritative Knowledge about Birth Hierarchy, Community and the Social Ground"

-Part Four "Fighting the System: Creating and Maintaining Alternative Models of Authoritative Knowledge"
+Part Four: "Fighting the System: Creating and Maintaining Alternative Models of Authoritative Knowledge"

-The fourth part of the book contains four essays, two of which follow the idea about the power that traditional birthing practices, such as midwifery can hold.
+The fourth part of the book contains four essays, two of which follow the idea about the power that traditional birthing practices like midwifery can hold.
 This part of the book shows some of the different models through which authoritative knowledge can be employed.
-Which also works to encapsulate the ways that authoritative knowledge surrounding technology has been resisted in some countries.
+It seeks to encapsulate the ways that authoritative knowledge surrounding technology has been resisted in some countries.
 There are also examples of the ways that mothers receive knowledge via childbirth activists.

 The first essay in this part is written by Jane Szurek ("Resistance to Technology-Enhanced Childbirth in Tuscany: The Political Economy of Italian Birth") and discusses the authority of the medical field in Italy.
 This essay takes a particular focus on the way that a more medicalized way of birth has been resisted, specifically by birth activists, in this part of the world.

 An essay by Robbie Davis-Floyd and Elizabeth Davis ("Intuition as Authoritative Knowledge in Midwifery and Home Birth") explores the dangers that American midwives face in their practice and the ways that their knowledge is used as authoritative knowledge.
 The specific focus of this chapter is the viability of midwives' intuition as a source of knowledge.

-The third author in this part of the book, Kenneth C. Johnson, ("Randomized Control Trials as Authoritative Knowledge: Keeping an Ally from Becoming a Threat to North American Midwifery Practice") discusses the impact that evidenced-based care has on the use of the randomized control trial and the ways in which this kind of research can impede on the rights of women.
-The following essay in this part, written by Marsden Wagner, ("Confessions of a Dissident") explains the perspective that the World Health Organization (WHO) has on the care of mothers, only after describing how he got into the field of public health.
+The third author in this part of the book, Kenneth C. Johnson ("Randomized Control Trials as Authoritative Knowledge: Keeping an Ally from Becoming a Threat to North American Midwifery Practice"), discusses the impact that evidenced-based care has on the use of the randomized control trial and the ways in which this kind of research can impede on the rights of women.

+The following essay in this part, written by Marsden Wagner ("Confessions of a Dissident"), explains the perspective that the World Health Organization (WHO) has on the care of mothers, only after describing how he got into the field of public health.